To be awarded an associate degree, certificate, or career studies certificate, you must:

 - If you wish to participate in the annual Commencement Ceremony, you must indicate on your graduation application that you intend to participate in the ceremony, and submit a R.S.V.P. via e-mail.
 There are no exceptions to this requirement.

-- Information about the commencement ceremony and the purchase of caps, gowns, and announcements is mailed to all participants in the spring semester.
+- Information about the commencement ceremony and the purchase of caps, gowns, and announcements will be mailed and/or e-mailed to all participants in the spring semester.
 More information is also available on the commencement ceremony page.

 - If you are seeking to graduate with two degrees and/or certificates, you must submit an Application for Graduation for each award.